mdx-editor/editor/docs/search-replace.md

 # Search and Replace

+This search is for the rich-text mode of the editor.
+The code-mirror source editor already has its own search functionality and api.

 The search plugin provides a comprehensive find-and-replace functionality for the editor.
 It's built for performance, using the native `CSS.highlights` API to mark search results without interfering with the editor's rendering logic.

 The plugin itself works in the background to index text and find matches.
 To add a user interface for search, you can use the `useEditorSearch` hook.
 This hook provides all the necessary state and actions to build a search bar, like the one included in the official `MdxSearchToolbar` component.

 To get started, add the `searchPlugin` to your editor's plugins array.
 Then, you can render a search UI component (like the provided `MdxSearchToolbar`) which uses the `useEditorSearch` hook to interact with the editor.

+**A couple of things to note**:
+- Regex and wild card support searches across newlines; `.*`
+- The [`CSS.highlights`](https://caniuse.com/mdn-api_highlight_has) only recently (July 2025) became widely supported in browsers, so you may want to check compatibility if you're targeting older browsers.
+- This plugin **_currently_** does not search embedded editors; like code mirror, well or at all.
+- The search manages to search across styles and formatting, so it can find matches in bold, italic, and other styled text.
+As well as newlines with

 ```tsx
 import {